kanidm/kanidm/DEVELOPER_README.md

 #### MacOS

-You will need [rustup](https://rustup.rs/) to install a rust toolchain.
+You will need [rustup](https://rustup.rs/) to install a Rust toolchain.

-If you plan to work on the web-ui, you may also need npm for setting up some parts.

-    brew install npm

 #### SUSE

-You will need [rustup](https://rustup.rs/) to install a rust toolchain.
+You will need [rustup](https://rustup.rs/) to install a Rust toolchain.
 If you're using the Tumbleweed release, it's packaged in `zypper`.

 You will also need some system libraries to build this: